-AEDC reconnects FCT Water Board, restoring water supply
+AEDC reconnects FCT water board, restoring water supply

-- AEDC has reconnected the electricity supply to the FCT Water Board, restoring water services across Abuja after a temporary disconnection due to over one year of unpaid electricity bills.
+- AEDC has reconnected electricity supply to the FCT Water Board, restoring water services across Abuja after a temporary disconnection due to over one year of unpaid electricity bills

 - The reconnection was granted on a conditional basis, with the Water Board given a two-week deadline to present and begin implementing a credible payment plan for its outstanding obligations.